Skinny Client Control Protocol (SCCP)

-• Cisco ATA 186 – analogue telephone adapter; used to provide interfaces for analogue devices like FAX machines
+- Cisco ATA 186 – analogue telephone adapter; used to provide interfaces for analogue devices like FAX machines

-Before a Cisco Unified IP Phone can be used, you must use the following procedures to add the phone to Cisco Unified Communications Manager.
-You can also use these procedures as a hint how to configure any kind of third-party phones.
+Before using it, use the following procedures to add a Cisco Unified IP Phone to Cisco Unified Communications Manager.
+You can also use these procedures as a hint on how to configure any kind of third-party phone.
 After you add a Cisco Unified IP Phone to Cisco Unified Communications Manager Administration, the RIS Data Collector service displays the device name, registration status, and the IP address of the Cisco Unified Communications Manager to which the phone is registered in the Phone Configuration window.

-Task 1: Configure Communications Manager System Parameters
+Task 1: Configure Communications Manager System Parameters for SCCP

 Activity Procedure